 In 2015, the District issued its \$4,500,000 General Obligation Note Series of 2015, bearing interest at 2.62% per annum, maturing June 1, 2036.
 The proceeds of the note will be used to finance certain capital projects consisting of among other things, the District's Energy Savings Program and to pay capitalized interest and the and expenses of the financing.
-As of June 30, 2017, \$145,095 of this note was not drawn by the District for use.
+As of June 30, 2018, this Note was paid in full.